atoutziaridis/QuantumRerank/instructions/instructions.md

 * * * * *

+*Important notes: !!!*
 **If you are unsure which paper or document is most relevant for the task, or how to interpret any part of the documentation, ask for clarification before proceeding.**

+**Make sure that all the tests generated are properly organized.
+Make sure that we don't leave any scrap or redundant code outside.
+Make sure that everything is clean, organized, lean.**

+*Don't just bunch all the files together.
+Make sure you have a proper structure.
+Make sure the code is modular.
+Make sure you're following the coding best practices.
+Make sure that the code base is understandable.
+Make sure that you don't make redundant code.*

+**Don't keep adding garbage code.
+Make sure that all your code additions are thought about, and that you're not just adding stuff just to add.
+And you're not just adding features just to add them as bolt-on garbage stuff—or you're hallucinating that it works and it doesn't.**